 You may use a program such as Microsoft Word, Microsoft Works, Open Office, WordPerfect, or Pages for Mac to create your writing assignments.
-The important element is that your program allows you to save written documents in Word format, which is the required document format for this class.
-If you're not sure if your program is capable of saving in Word format, feel free to ask me, and we'll figure out if it is or not.
-All IVCC students are able to download Microsoft Office (including Word) for free from the following link:
+The important element is that your program allows you to save your files as either Microsoft Word documents or PDFs, which are the only two accepted formats for submitting files for this class.
+If you're not sure if your word-processing program is capable of saving a document in Word format or as a

-Download Office 365.
+PDF, feel free to ask me, and we'll figure out if it is or not.
+All IVCC students are able to download Microsoft Office (including Word) for free from the following link: Download Office 365.
 For more information, visit the Student E-mail Information link or contact the Student Help Desk.